Authentic Bagara Rice | Easy and Simple recipe

-Use long grain and aged basmati rice.
+Use long-grain and aged basmati rice.

-Rinse the rice grains well, at least 2- times to get rid of extra and impurities if any!
+Rinse the rice grains well, at least 2- times to get rid of extra starch and impurities if any!
 Soak the rice for 30-60minutes.

 Basmati rice should retain its length and shape.
 Also, the grains should not break and are separate from each other after cooking.
 To achieve this, the water quantity matters.
-If water quantity is less, the rice grains will be undercooked.
+If the water quantity is less, the rice grains will be undercooked.
 If the water quantity is more, it will turn mushy and sticky.
-In the recipe, I’ve mentioned the perfect quantity for al dente rice and non-sticky long grain rice.
+In the recipe, I’ve mentioned the perfect quantity for al dente rice and non-sticky long-grain rice.